 ECOTOXICITY: This product has not been tested for aquatic or animal toxicity.
 All release to terrestrial, atmospheric and aquatic environments should be avoided.
-The following aquatic toxicity data are available for the Toluene component.
+The following aquatic toxicity data are available for some components.
 Only select data are given due to the large amount of data available.
 Contact Pecora for more information.